 The College engages in the assessment of all five core competencies with all undergraduate degree-granting programs.
 Analyses were completed in 2015 and again in 2020.
 Institutional level results with comparative data are available in this report.

 ArtCenter’s Course Evaluation process is an essential part of ArtCenter’s efforts to offer an excellent education and to recruit and promote good teaching.
 It provides an opportunity to get feedback from students about the instruction they receive from their faculty in their courses.
-Course Evaluations are available to faculty and chairs to assist them with course planning,
+Course Evaluations are available to faculty and chairs to assist them with course planning, curriculum and pedagogy.

 Although completing course evaluations is an optional activity, the information they provide is extremely valuable.
 Students have until the beginning of Break Week 1 to complete their course evaluations.
 Individual student responses are confidential.

-The course evaluation system is accessible by laptop, tablet, or
+The course evaluation system is accessible by laptop, tablet, or smart phone, available 24 hours during the course evaluation period.

 The Office of Institutional Research (IR) analyzes, reports and provides leadership for the College on data and reporting for the purposes of promoting an evidence-based decision making environment.
 This includes, but is not limited to, reporting to external agencies (mandatory reporting as well as voluntary surveys) and reporting to internal decision-making constituents such as the Board of Trustees.

 Additionally, the IR office supports and partners with key departments, such as Enrollment Management, Admissions, the Provost, Financial Aid, Center for the Student Experience and Alumni Relations among other offices and committees and to provide meaningful data and reports to help in strategic decision-making.
+The office adheres to the Association for Institutional Research's Code of Ethics.

 Please click here for the annual calendar for IR.